Mississippi Psychology Doctorate Programs

 University of Mississippi

-The Ph.D. in Clinical Psychology program at Ole Miss first earned APA accreditation in 1973, and the school also hosts a Ph.D. in Experimental Psychology, though that program isn’t explicitly accredited by the APA.
-A total of 60 students have earned their degrees since 2009, and 92% have gone on to earn professional licensure.
+The Ph.D. in Clinical Psychology program at Ole Miss first earned APA accreditation in 1973.
+The school also hosts a Ph.D. in Experimental Psychology, though that program isn’t accredited by the APA.
+A total of 66 students earned their Clinical Psych Ph.D. degrees between 2014 and 2024, and 98% have gone on to earn professional licensure.

 • Institution type: Public